Should You Run Your Water Feature In Winter?

 Topping your water feature off in the winter can be difficult.

 You will still lose water from evaporation in the winter time, especially if you have a large waterfall.
-And remember that any ice that forms on the top of your feature is ice from your feature -- meaning that if you have 3" of ice on the top of your pond, that's 3" of water from your pond, or essentially 3" of lost water.
+And remember that any ice that forms on the top of your feature is ice from your feature -- meaning that if you have 3" of ice on the top of your pond, that's water that's not available for your pond.

-To top off your water feature in the winter, you'll need either an indoor spigot, a heated hose, or lots and lots of buckets.
+To top off your water feature in the winter, you'll need and unfrozen spigot, a heated hose, or a way to hook up a hose on the inside of your house.

 One of the last things we want to do when it's -10 degrees outside is worry about filling up the pond.

 In polar winters, you run the risk of burning up your pump or splitting your tubing -- either way, it's costly.As we said, you'll lose water in the winter time.
 If your pump runs out of water before you have a chance to fill the water feature, your pump may burn up.
-And if there's any stagnant water sitting in the tubing, even if it's underground, that stagnant water can freeze and burst your tubing.
+And if the pump goes out and there's any stagnant water sitting in the tubing, even if it's underground, that still water can freeze and burst your tubing.
 In either scenario, the repairs can cost a lot of money.
 Repairs are not a fun way to start your spring!

 So let's assume you're listening to our sage advice and want to shut down your water feature for the winter.
 How do you do that?